 Go todealcatcher, or retailmenot, search Oriental Trade (or any online store you're looking to buy from), and get your free coupon codes!!!

 Renting is one of the biggest ways you can save on your wedding (and not have 100 glass jars sitting in the back of your closet for the next ten years!)!
+I rented all the glass plates for my reception from a local Amish man!
+And bonus, it's good for the environment!

 When I bought my wedding dress, I received ten percent off for paying in cash, and another ten percent off for paying in full!!!
 I saved over $200 by paying in cash!